-We intend to contract with a media company to design, create, and distribute safety messages intended to reach CMV and non- CMV drivers and educate them in safe driving around CMVs.
+We are planning to continue to develop and support this media campaign from the last MCSAP grant year.
+We intend to contract with a media company to design, create, and distribute safety messages intended to reach CMV and non-CMV drivers and educate them in safe driving behaviours around CMVs.
 These messages will be distributed mostly through social media platforms for maximum engagement and distribution.
-We will focus on CMV safety on rural roads, improve CMV safety and compliance with federal regualtions, and reaching the 16-25 year age group of drivers to recieve messages on operating safely around CMV's.
+We will focus on CMV safety on rural roads, improve CMV safety and compliance with federal regulations, and reaching the 16-25 year age group of drivers to recieve messages on operating safely around CMV's.
 The cost is estimated at \$300,000.